vignan98/Face-Detection-in-Images-Videos-Using-Deep-Learning/README.md

 2. To overcome these problems Multi-task cascade deep learning neural network(MTCNN's) has been developed which uses convolutional neural networks to detect the faces.
 This model uses three convolutional networks (P-Net, R-Net, O-Net).
 P-Net uses bounding box regression vectors & NMS (Non-Maximum Suppression) to detect the faces & to select the appropriate bounding boxes from the one’s that overlap.
 R-Net further eliminates the unimportant bounding boxes with low confidence levels & through applying NMS and finally passes it to O-Net.
 The output of O-Net are the co-ordinates of bounding box( The Face detection), 5 facial landmarks(I have used three in my code to focus on mouth region).
 This technique infact reduced false predictions and made some accurate face detections( The image with blue marks)

-I tried the same with video input & it worked well( couldn’t download the video output).
+I tried the same with video input & it worked well.
 I was able to track the mouth region of the speaker in a video for the whole duration.

 Image1: Haar Cascade Technique (scaleFactor=1.5, minNeighbors=5) ,2 False Negatives, 0 FP.